fredthefish/magical-programming/src/main/resources/assets/magical-programming/lavender/entries/spellscript/functions/general/controlflow.md

 ;;;;;

 NULL cast (STRING spell).
 This function casts the given spell.
 Don't make a spell cast itself infinitely, that won't work.
+The limit is 128.